SRV Dominator: Dominator 3

+On June 11, 2026 Timmer announced on his social media that he, along with Will Clay Had a fuel pump issue in his Dominator 3 near Kirksville, MO, But Will clay fixed just in time before a massive outbreak will happen.

 Dominator Fore

 Dominator Fore is a Subaru Forester.
 The Dominator Fore is a stock vehicle, unlike Timmer's other storm-chasing vehicles, which are heavily fortified trucks.
 Timmer has said that the Forester is a good choice for certain situations due to its smaller size and maneuverability.
 This allows him to navigate tight spaces and avoid debris during storms.
 While not specifically built for the purpose like Timmer's other Dominator vehicles, the Subaru has taken its fair share of punishment over the years.
 Timmer has documented the car's many dents and dings sustained while chasing storms, including hail damage and encounters with tornadoes.
 In September 2022, the original Dominator Fore was caught in the storm surge of Hurricane Ian and left battered and non-functional.
 In December 2022, Timmer purchased a 2016 Subaru Forester 2.5i as a replacement Dominator Fore.
 Timmer swapped the hood from the original Dominator Fore onto the replacement vehicle in honor of the original Dominator Fore.
 In June 2024, while chasing a tornado in Texas, the engine on the replacement Dominator Fore seized up, and the vehicle was subsequently scrapped.
 In October 2024, Timmer purchased a 2015 Subaru Forester, which he referred to as "Dominator 4.5" in social media posts.
 This third iteration of the Dominator Fore was totaled in November 2025 from damages sustained when Timmer hit a deer while traveling in Texas.